vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

 <br/>
 ### Q. What are some other areas that were discussed?
 * Yash Rathod, a student of architecture at Maharashtra Institute of Technology, discussed various types of Martian habitat construction viz.
-3D printed, ice, sulphur concrete, pre-fabricated self-deployable and inflatable.
+3D printed, ice, sulphur concrete, pre-fabricated self-deployable and inflatable structures.
 We explored an inflatable habitat design with hydraulically powered robotic columns serving as a skeleton.
-Levels in each facility demarcated function such as facility function versus kitchen and greenhouses spaces.
+Levels in each facility demarcated facility function from kitchen and greenhouses spaces.
-* Jas Purewal, an astrophysicist and senior scientist, walked us through construction mechanisms using reinforced sulphur concrete.
-We discussed the possibility of robotic build outs of the skeletons of the structures, and arriving humans installing an airtight membrane within the structure.
+* Jas Purewal, an astrophysicist and senior scientist, walked us through construction techniques using reinforced sulphur concrete.
+We discussed the possibility of robotic build outs of the skeletons of these structures, and arriving humans installing an airtight membrane within the structure.
 Given the vast quantities of food and water that will be required for human sustenance, we explored growing algae, mushrooms and insects in artificial lighting and preserving them within food stores.

 ### Q. Where can I find out more?
-This article only touches the tip of the iceberg.
+This article represents the first green shoots.
 All our sessions were recorded and are available on [Youtube](https://www.youtube.com/HabitatMarte).
 I'm always happy to chat about my experience - feel free to reach out to me via the [usual channels](/contact).